tristanoprofetto/neural-networks/Transformers/README.md

 * **Encoder**: receives an input, then builds a representation of the feature matrix (understanding the input)
 * **Decoder**: using the encoder's representation of the input, target sequences are generated (producing output)

-**Attention Layers**: allows tthe model to carefully identify the most meaningful or influential words in a given sentence...
+**Attention Layers**: allows transformer models to carefully identify the most meaningful or influential words in a given sentence...

 ### Use Cases